Linda Carter: Storylines

 Linda begins working in the laundrette.
 On a night out, she becomes tired of Mick constantly watching what she drinks and takes a drink which is seen by Max.
-After a heart to heart, Max kisses Linda.
+Following a heart to heart, Max kisses Linda.
 She initially pulls away but then kisses him back.
 Horrified at what she has done, Linda runs off.
 She kisses Max again and provides him with an alibi after Ian is attacked by an unknown assailant and left for dead.
 As Mick struggles from his depression, he tells Linda to stay away from him.
 Linda is hurt by this and then she decides to stay with Max and they have sex.
 Linda tells Mick that she slept with Max but Mick can't bring himself to do anything about it which makes Linda think he doesn't care.
 Max tries to convince Linda to move to New Zealand with him and, after another rejection from Mick, she decides to go.
-Mick almost attempts suicide before realising that Katy abused him as a child.
+Mick almost attempts suicide before realising that Katy Lewis (Simone Lahbib) abused him as a child.
 The next day, Mick heads over to Max's to tell Linda the truth but Max refuses to let him speak to her.
-Mick confronts Katy and finds out the truth about Frankie being his daughter.
+Mick confronts Katy and finds out the truth about Frankie Lewis (Rose Ayling-Ellis) being his daughter.
 He then heads home to tell Linda everything but he can't find her and assumes she has left with Max.
 Linda tells Max she can't leave with him because she knows something is wrong with Mick.
 Linda then goes home and Mick tells her that Frankie is his daughter.
 Linda assumes Mick has cheated on her but he tells her that Frankie is nearly 31 years old which means Mick would have been 12 when she was conceived.
 Linda is horrified as she realises that Mick was sexually abused.
 She tells Mick she is sorry for sleeping with Max and almost taking Ollie away from him.
 Mick and Linda hug and it is implied that they are now back together.